LiuChang0717/LiuChang0717.github.io/_pages/about.md

   - /about.html
 ---

-Yanjun Wang is a full professor at College of Civil Aviation, Nanjing University of Aeronautics and Astronautics, China.
-He received his PhD from TELECOM ParisTech, Paris, France in 2012.
-His research interests include human factors in air traffic management, modelling and management of complex systems,large-scale traffic modelling and optimization, data analytics in aviation, etc. He has published 56 high-level academic papers,including more than 20 papers published in TR A/C/E,Engineering.
-The research results have been widely used in civil aviation fields.
-He has served as a member of TRB AV060, ICRAT International Conference.
+Chang Liu is an aspiring PhD student with a strong academic background in Transportation Engineering.
+He graduated with both a Master's and a Bachelor's degree from Nanjing University of Aeronautics and Astronautics (NUAA) in 2024.
+His research interests lie in optimizing air traffic management strategies, particularly in schedule intervention, slot allocation, and ground delay programs within multiple airport systems.
+Chang has developed advanced optimization frameworks and authored several high-impact academic papers and patents in the field.
+He is actively seeking opportunities to contribute to advancements in air traffic management and operations research while engaging in academic collaborations and international workshops.

 A data-driven personal website
 ======